domchen/typescript-plus/README.md

 TypeScript is a language for application-scale JavaScript, For more information, please visit : [TypeScript](https://github.com/Microsoft/TypeScript).

-The typescript-plus provides extra features to the original typescript compiler, such as emitting reflection data of class, get / set accessors optimization and conditional compilation.
-This project will be updated after the original TypeScript project publishing a new release.
+The typescript-plus provides extra features to the original typescript compiler, such as accessors optimization, class reflection, conditional compilation and the most useful one : automatically reordering the source files by denpendencies.

+This project will try to stay up to date with the new release of the original TypeScript project.

 ## Installing